super-penguin/EEE_Detailed_Cell/README.md

     6. analysis_utils.py   - analysis of plateau duration, ISI and number of spikes

-    7. utils.py    - to save figures and simulation results
+    7. utils.py    - to save figures and simulation results in a folder with name of today's date

+    8. Experiment_new.py
+        - batch to explore the stimulation distance effect on multiple basal branches
+        - It will generate figures and json files to store the voltage traces
+        - Modify the parameters in "__main__" to choose the simulation

 ### Instruction:

     Compile mod files: python compile.py

-    Add parameters for testing in "main" of Experiment_no_spines.py
+    Add parameters for testing in "main" of Experiment_no_spines.py or Experiment_new.py

         (change number pool1 of synaptic AMPARs and NMDARs;
         change number pool 2 of exsyantpic NMDARs;
-        change Beta and Cdur of NMDARs)
+        change Beta and Cdur of NMDARs;
+        change of stimulation location;
+        change of syanptic weights;)

-    Run the file: python Experiment_no_spines.py
+    Run the file: python Experiment_no_spines.py or Experiment_new.py

 ### Output:
     All the figures and json data will be saved in a different folder with name of today's date.